robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 - A DSL is a programming language targeted at solving a problem specific to a particular problem domain.

-- Auto acceptance tests written with involvement of testers are better at finding defets than developer tests.
+- Auto acceptance tests written with involvement of testers are better at finding defects than developer tests.

-- Need to be pitched at the right level - at the leevel of behaviour and not implementaion.
+- Need to be pitched at the right level - at the level of behaviour and not implementaion.
 "If I place an order, is it accepted?"

 - Auto acceptance tests differ from user acceptance tests - and should not run in an environment that includes integration to external systems.